kodadot/developers/developers/get-started/kodadot-who.md

 head:
   - - meta
     - name: description
       content: KodaDot is an open-source Non-Fungible Token (NFT) marketplace that has successfully implemented 9 NFT standards across 6 different blockchain networks.
-This article provides an overview of KodaDot, including its mission, vision, and team.
-It also highlights the power of open-source collaboration and the innovative spirit at the heart of the project.
-Additionally, the article emphasizes the importance of being part of the KodaDot community and offers an extensive resource of tools and implementations that have been tried and tested in real-world applications.
+Learn more.
 ---

 # KodaDot: Spearheading the Future of NFTs